Shresht7/action-metadata/README.md

 # Action Markdown
 -----------------

-GitHub Action to expose parameters specified in the `action.yaml` metadata file.
+GitHub Action to expose parameters specified in the action metadata file.

 ## Usage